jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DataGrail-Privacy-Trends-2024.md

 10% trim mean calculation excludes the 10% largest and 10% smallest values and takes the mean of the remaining 80%.

 The dataset includes DSRs submitted under
-CCPA and GDPR, along with DSRs received in the US and globally that dont fall under those regulatory umbrellas.
+CCPA and GDPR, along with DSRs received in the US and globally that don’t fall under those regulatory umbrellas.
 As a United
 States\-based company, with primarily
 US\-based customers, our dataset may skew toward DSRs from the US.

 To calculate the percentage of organizations not complying with the GPC standard, we audited more that 5,000 websites.

-Whats a DSR?
+What’s a DSR?
-A Data Subject Request (DSR) allows an individual to request that an organization takes certain action over the individuals personal data.
-There are several types of DSRs, but this report focuses on requests to access personal data, requests to delete personal data, and requests that a company does not sell or share personal data (Do Not Sell requests).
+A Data Subject Request (DSR) allows an individual to request that an organization takes certain action over the individual’s personal data.
+There are several types of DSRs, but this report focuses on requests to access personal data, requests to delete personal data, and requests that a company does not sell or share personal data (“Do Not Sell” requests).

 What do we mean by identity?
-Mentions of an identity refer to information associated with a unique record of a single customer or employee at a company.
-A single identity accounts for one customers personal data within multiple systems across an organization.
+Mentions of an “identity” refer to information associated with a unique record of a single customer or employee at a company.
+A single “identity” accounts for one customer’s personal data within multiple systems across an organization.

+datagrail.io

+4

 The 2024 State
 of Data Privacy: US \& Europe

 Since our 2023 report, privacy has continued to become one of the most important focuses for businesses across the world.
 This year has seen even more privacy legislation, data\-related legal activity, and awareness of privacy rights among consumers.
-5
-datagrail.io

 United States

+European Union \& United Kingdom

+●

+●

+●

+●

 State privacy laws: By the
-end of 2023, 12 states passed comprehensive privacy laws.
+end of 2023, 12 states passed “comprehensive” privacy laws.
 So far in 2024, New Jersey, New Hampshire, and Kentucky have joined the privacy club, and Maryland and Nebraska should be enacting such laws soon.
 California privacy enforcement: In February,
 Attorney General Rob Bonta settled a California Consumer Privacy Act (CCPA) complaint